-I've made several versions of potato salad over the years (there are SO many fun options!), and this green bean potato salad is a riff off your standard mayo potato salad with an "upgraded" dressing and some additional veggies and herbs.
+I've made several versions of potato salad over the years, and this green bean potato salad is a riff off your standard mayo potato salad with an "upgraded" dressing and some additional veggies and herbs.

 How to make green bean potato salad

 For the dressing:

 - Mayonnaise.
 Just a few tablespoons will offer the creaminess we all know and love when it comes to potato salad, but we aren't going overboard.

 - White wine vinegar or pickle juice.
 I highly encourage you to use pickle juice because it just adds another element that will blow your mind, but vinegar is fine, too!